For style leaders and design lovers.

 We like the look of the Horizon by Furl that lifts easily to reveal a storage compartment that can hide away your belongings.
 It can store small items such as a laptop, remote controls, place holders and magazines and comes in a range of real wood finishes including ancient oak (pictured), bog oak and walnut in three sizes.
 It’s also supported on clear glass feet, which enhances the illusion of space underneath.

 4. Go for a bespoke desk with plenty of storage

-If you’re planning a home office from scratch, this presents the ideal opportunity to create a space with lots of useful storage.
+If you’re planning a home office from scratch, this presents the ideal opportunity to create a space with lots of useful home office organization.
 Be it cubby holes, drawers, shelves or simple surfaces, a tailor-made design can be ideal for laptop storage.

 ‘When designing laptop storage consider the shelving gaps are the perfect fit and decide to display the contents of the unit or keep them hidden behind doors.
 Also think about how you will hide away your laptop and computer cables.'

 5. Keep things hidden behind closed doors